vottini/jsonbp/docs/error.md

-INVALID_BOOLEAN=Value must be "true" or "false", got "{value}" INVALID_STRING=Not a valid string INVALID_LENGTH=Length {length} is out of expected range INVALID_DATETIME="{text}" doesn't match expected datetime format or is not a valid date UNKNOWN_LITERAL=Unknown value "{value}" INVALID_ENUM=Not a valid string
+INVALID_BOOLEAN=Value must be "true" or "false", got "{value}" INVALID_STRING=Not a valid string INVALID_LENGTH=Length {length} is out of expected range INVALID_DATETIME="{text}" does not match expected datetime format or is not a valid date UNKNOWN_LITERAL=Unknown value "{value}" INVALID_ENUM=Not a valid string
 MISSING_FIELD=Missing field "{field}"